 And back out again.

 We had a lot of similar pictures.
-At one point, Diana took a picture . . .
+At one point, Diana took a picture of me taking the same one.

-We had a view of the northern end of the island, before turning inland again.
+We caught a view of the northern end of the island, before turning inland again.

 I had trouble taking vertical pictures without getting the helicopter frame in the shot, but I thought this interesting waterfall was worth posting.